-However, finding the right method actually took me googling, as there were plenty of examples for Entity Framework for .NET Framework, but next no nothing for Entity Framework Core.
-Let’s fix that.
+However, finding the right method actually took me googling, as there were plenty of examples for Entity Framework for .NET Framework, but next to nothing for Entity Framework Core.

 Oh – a quick word of advice: The connection string will contain your password.
 Don’t log it anywhere as is.
 If you plan to push it to Application Insights or something, remove the password from the string before doing that.